pyrmont/predoc/README.md

 [scdoc]: https://git.sr.ht/~sircmpwn/scdoc/

+## Versioning

+Predoc uses the label `DEVEL` during development.
+When a new version is released, a tag is created for that version in the repository.

 ## Bugs

 Found a bug?
 I'd love to know about it.
 The best way is to report your bug in